mirage/jitsu/README.md

 sudo rumprun -T tmp xen -M 64 -i -b images/stubetc.iso,/etc -b images/data.iso,/data -I mynet,xenif,bridge=br0 -W mynet,inet,static,10.0.0.1/24,10.0.1.1  -- nginx.bin -c /data/conf/nginx.conf
 ```

 The command above will boot a rump kernel that mounts two disks (stubetc.iso and data.iso), connect it to the network bridge `br0` and give it the IP 10.0.0.1.
 The `-T` parameter saves the generated configuration files in the `tmp` directory.
-Verify that the unikernel booted correctly by running `sudo xl list`.
+You can verify that the unikernel booted correctly by running `sudo xl list`.
 You can also attach to the console with `sudo xl console [name of unikernel]`.
 To stop the unikernel, use `sudo xl destroy [name of unikernel]`.

 If the unikernel booted correctly we should now be able to use the file `tmp/json.conf` to boot the rump kernel in Jitsu.